 Understanding NUST's Relative Grading (The Bell Curve)

-NUST uses a Relative Grading System based on the normal distribution (Bell Curve) of class marks.
-Unlike absolute grading (where 80% is always an 'A'), your grade depends on the Class Mean (Average) and Standard Deviation (σ).
+One of the most defining aspects of academics at NUST is the Relative Grading System, which is heavily based on the normal distribution (Bell Curve) of overall class marks.
+Unlike traditional absolute grading systems (where an 80% score strictly guarantees an 'A'), your final letter grade at NUST dynamically depends on the Class Mean (Average) and the Standard Deviation (ฯ) of the entire cohort taking the exam.

-• Instructor Discretion: The final distribution is determined by the course instructor and approved by the Department Board of Studies (DBS).
+- Instructor Discretion & DBS: The final grade distribution is meticulously determined by the course instructor and must be formally approved by the Department Board of Studies (DBS) before being published on CMS.

 NUST CGPA to Percentage Formula